St. Andrew's Chapel is now OPEN for Private Prayer

 Stoke Poges Village Store Cupboard

-For more information, including how you can drop off items and more importantly how to access the Store Cupboard if you need food, please click here.
+For more information, including how you can drop off items and more importantly how to access the Store Cupboard if you need food Click here for full details about the Store Cupboard or telephone 07591 350159.
 Our continued thanks go to everyone who has helped so far: either by donating, packing up, working behind the scenes or delivering the food.
-Click here for full details about the Store Cupboard

 Although not meeting in the same room, 3 of our 4 Lifegroups are

 still meeting virtually via Skype or Zoom.
 There is an opportunity to join in on a trial basis from your own living room and if we get lots of interest, perhaps even a whole new group!
+This week (at least one) of our groups has finally been able to meet up in a person by holding it in the garden.
 Please contact Natasha to see which group might suit you.
 What is a Life Group?

 Fancy a Chat?